Overview ↑ Back to top

 Postcode Lookup ↑ Back to top

-Postcode lookup works the same way for all UK and NL providers: Postcode.NL, PCA Predict, Postcode Software, and Crafty Clicks.
+Postcode lookup works the same way for UK and NL providers: Postcode.NL, Postcode Software, and Crafty Clicks.

 Postcode lookup allows the customer to enter a postcode, and then select an address from a list of suggestions.
 This will populate all checkout fields once an address is selected.
 You can even opt to hide the address fields until the lookup is used.